wh33les/AcademiaMaterials/README.md

 The GroupTheoryLectures are from MSRI-UP in 2016.

+The cal2fa20Lectures are lectures I made when I taught calc II remotely at Mount Holyoke College.
+I lost the source file.

 JMM2014 is a talk I gave at the Joint Math Meetings on my thesis project.
 I couldn't find the source file.
 The slides use a lot of TikZ.

 The n5t3r4 file is the output from some code I had written in Macaulay2 (M2) during grad school.
 M2 is not made for Windows, so I had to use an emulator and emacs to run it.